-Videos that are uploaded directly to Facebook have one critical advantage: They automatically play right there in the Facebook News Feed.
+Videos that are uploaded directly to Facebook have one critical advantage: They automatically play in a user’s feed.
 People are much less likely to click off of Facebook to visit yours or another external website, so make sure your video is playable right in the app to maximize its impact.
 Some have seen as much as 86% greater reach with native Facebook video over YouTube links.

-No really, most people can’t hear your video.
+On Facebook, no one can hear you scream.
 That’s because 85% of Facebook users are viewing your content with the sound turned off.
-Maybe they’re scrolling through their phone while waiting for the train or sneaking a peek in class or a meeting (they’re 5 times more likely to watch on their phone than on desktop).
+Maybe they’re scrolling through their phone while waiting for the train (they’re 5 times more likely to watch on their phone than on desktop) or sneaking a peek at their feed while in a class or a meeting.
 Either way, you want to make sure your video’s message is still heard — even in silence.
 Don’t rely on sound to get your message across.

 How to create .en_US.srt subtitles for your Facebook Video: